szech26/hello-world/README.md

 # hello-world
 Learning
-I really want to understadn and be good at programming
+I really want to understand and be good at programming